-If a short thank-you note can have such a massive impact on recurring giving, it’s absolutely worth the effort to reach out to all of your supporters.
+If a short thank-you note can have such a massive impact on recurring giving, it’s absolutely worth the effort to reach out to both new donors and old ones.
 Luckily, thanking your donors through GoFundMe doesn’t take much effort at all.
-You can send thank yous with just a few clicks once signed into your account.
+You can send thank-yous with just a few clicks once signed into your account.
 You’ll have the option to send a standard note, or personalize the message with your own text.

 If you need some tips on how to craft the perfect thank-you, check out our blog post, How to Write a Donation Thank-You Letter.
 Or if you prefer to practice non-traditional gratitude, take a look at our 20 different ways to say thank you.